Promo code SPRING2022 will be automatically applied at checkout!

 • High stress levels

-On the other hand, low blood pressure or hypotension does have symptoms and can indicate other health issues such as neuroendocrine conditions, heart problems, and even low blood sugar.
+On the other hand, low blood pressure or hypotension does have symptoms and can indicate other health issues such as neuroendocrine conditions, heart problems, and even low glucose.
 Symptoms of hypotension can include dizziness, lightheadedness, fainting, nausea, and trouble concentrating.

 Having excess fat around your abdominal area may be more dangerous to your health than having fat in other areas.
 This is because this “visceral fat” is metabolically active and increases your risk of heart disease, high blood pressure, diabetes, high cholesterol, and sleep apnea.